 culled as part of the deer management work we undertake.

 The animals know of no stress and all work is carried out in a

 humane and ethical way.

-We can also confirm all deer are culled using non lead ammunition.
+We can also confirm all deer are culled using non lead

 Federal Trophy Copper 6.5 Creedmoor